 The video below explains in detail what happens next after you submit your application:

 We hope this article was helpful.
-If you have any questions on how to Apply for Florida Food Stamps or issues your SNAP EBT Card, let us know in the comments section below.
+If you have any questions on how to Apply for Florida Food Stamps or issues with your SNAP EBT Card, let us know in the comments section below.
 We would love to hear from you.